vtexdocs/help-center-content/docs/tutorials/en/what-happens-to-the-money-in-my-account-when-i-lose-a-dispute.md

 ---
-title: What happens to the money in my account when I lose a dispute?
+title: 'What happens to the money in my account when I lose a dispute?'
 id: 2Dep6HZG7EUp74ALukV1Mw
 status: DRAFT
 createdAt: 2019-05-26T22:00:37.208Z